icopy-site/awesome/docs/awesome/awesome-newsletters.md

 - [HackerNewsLetter](https://www.hackernewsletter.com/).
 A weekly newsletter of the best articles on startups, technology, programming, and more.
 All links are curated by hand from the popular Hacker News site.
 - [ChangeLog Weekly](https://changelog.com/weekly).
 A weekly newsletter, covering everything that hits open source radar.
 - [GitHub News](https://www.gitlogs.com/).
 Discover top trending repos at GitHub, detected by a peak detection algorithm.
-- Inspiration in your inbox by [TED](https://www.ted.com/newsletter).
+- [TED](https://www.ted.com/newsletter).
+Inspiration in your inbox by TED
-- Projects We Love archive by [KickStarter](https://www.kickstarter.com/newsletters).
+- [KickStarter](https://www.kickstarter.com/newsletters).
+Projects We Love archive by KickStarter
 - [Startup Digest](https://www.startupdigest.com/reading-lists).
 Curated reading materials from around the world, customized by your interests.
 - A free weekly newsletter featuring the best and hand curated links related to domains, development, monetization, how to guides, tips and tricks, resources, events and more.
 [This Week in Domains](http://www.thisweekindomains.com/)
 - [My Morning Routine](https://mymorningroutine.com/).
 My Morning Routine is an independent online magazine that brings you a brand new, inspiring morning routine every Wednesday.